heseltime/heseltime.github.io/pages/rDai.md

 What follows are a selection of topics (correlating with course work) and what I did and do and think about in those areas: these Masters level studies are on-going (target 2025), now full-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI.
 The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for a potential Symbolic Computation direction of these studies post-Masters here in Linz, where however LLMs and a topic dear to my heart are taking center-stage for now.

-# Thesis (Seminar/Practical Work): Few-Shot/In-Context Applications of LLMs to Document Accessibility vs. Finetuning
+# Thesis (Seminar/Practical Work): Few-Shot/In-Context Learning vs. Finetuning of LLMs for Document Accessibility

 For a rounded Masters Thesis, on <b>an ECM-AI topic</b> naturally, a comparative exploration of Finetuning especially opposite [In-Context Learning approaches](https://medium.com/@myschang/cot-in-large-language-models-in-context-learning-14d73ff57b90#:~:text=In%20Context%20Learning%20of%20CoT,examples%20to%20guide%20its%20reasoning.) is the goal, starting with a seminar on a current paper and a company-affiliated (some more news to follow) practical work, all on the topic of making PDF-documents accessible.